skudlur/skudlur.github.io/content/posts/why_i_use_emacs.md

 As you can imagine, coming from vim where all the keybindings are pretty easy and straightforward, emacs posed the challenge of learning the awkward keybindings.
 I tried to use the man page and the GNU emacs tutorial but it only go me so far.
 This [playlist](https://youtube.com/playlist?list=PLEoMzSkcN8oPH1au7H6B7bBJ4ZO7BXjSZ&feature=shared) from **System Crafters** made the onboarding to emacs a bit simpler.

 ### Okay so, emacs is tough to get started with.
-What can I do to learn it faster?
+What can you do to learn it faster?

 In the process of figuring out emacs, there are things I wish I learned during this process to make using and customizing emacs a lot better.
 Here are the following: